Sean-Green/ISATermProject/README.md

 ### DELETE Operations ------------------------------------------------------------------------
 ## http://sean-green-cst.com/quarterKings/v1/deleteAll
-Delete an api key and all scores associated with it
+Delete all scores associated with a given apikey

 ## http://sean-green-cst.com/quarterKings/v1/deleteScore
 delete a single entry from the score table